Niger entry requirements for Oman passport holders

 May be checked

 Omani passport holders need a visa to enter Niger.
-You must arrange this before you travel — there is no visa on arrival for Omanis.
-Plan ahead, as processing can take several weeks.
+You must arrange this in advance through the Nigerien embassy or consulate — there is no visa-on-arrival or eVisa option for Omanis.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements